awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

    "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E:aud": "sts.amazonaws.com"
    ```

    Change the line to look like the following line\.
-Replace *`EXAMPLED539D4633E53DE1B716D3041E`* wih your cluster's OIDC provider ID, replace *region\-code* with the Region code that your cluster is in, and be sure to change `aud` \(from the previous output\) to `sub` in the following string\.
+Replace *`EXAMPLED539D4633E53DE1B716D3041E`* wih your cluster's OIDC provider ID, replace *region\-code* with the AWS Region code that your cluster is in, and be sure to change `aud` \(from the previous output\) to `sub` in the following string\.

    ```
    "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E:sub": "system:serviceaccount:kube-system:aws-node"